arpannookala12/BuyMe---Online-Auction-System/README.md

 ## License

-This project is licensed under the [Your License] - see the LICENSE file for details.
+This project is licensed under the MIT LICENSE - see the LICENSE file for details.

 ## Acknowledgments